mindee/mindee-api-java/CONTRIBUTING.md

 ### Code Styleguide

-We keep our code base consistent and expect Ruby code to adhere to the [Google Java Styleguide](https://google.github.io/styleguide/javaguide.html)
+We keep our code base consistent and expect Java code to adhere to the [Google Java Styleguide](https://google.github.io/styleguide/javaguide.html)